gustavofuhr/opencv_dollar_detector/README.md

 Current Status
 ======================

 Detection working, but is too slow.
-Calibrated detection and feature pyramid online.
+Calibrated detection and feature pyramid online, but calibrated detection needs optimization.

 To Do List:
 ======================

-Current Total: 4
+Current Total: 5

 Opencv_Dollar_Detector.cpp:
 &nbsp;&nbsp;&nbsp;&nbsp;find out why the program is so slow!
 &nbsp;&nbsp;&nbsp;&nbsp;Change the project's name
+&nbsp;&nbsp;&nbsp;&nbsp;Remove push_backs

 Calibrated Detection:
 &nbsp;&nbsp;&nbsp;&nbsp;Possibly add a way to use background information
-&nbsp;&nbsp;&nbsp;&nbsp;Fix new detector
+&nbsp;&nbsp;&nbsp;&nbsp;Fix new detector or remove it